|Elliott Sound Products||Benefits of Bi-Amping (Not Quite Magic, But Close) - Part 1|

 |Do not be tempted to reduce bass power below about the 40% level regardless of crossover frequency, because although the average power might be quite low, it is usually of relatively high peak amplitude.
 The wide dynamics of the bass content require an amplifier capable of far more power than might be imagined if clipping is to be avoided.
 Clipping is something that one should avoid at all costs, because apart from sounding horrible, the average power level is increased, placing loudspeakers at risk.
 Having said that, some peak clipping in a subwoofer may be inaudible, provided the remainder of the signal is clean.|

 If we assume that our 100 Watt amplifiers will be handling exactly the same peak amplitudes with typical program input, then we have a total of 200 Watts for the combined program material.
 So, where does the magic come into this?
-This amp combination will sound (and measure) as if it were 400 Watts - twice as much "effective" power as there is real power.
+This amp combination will sound (and measure) as if it were 400 Watts - twice as much 'effective' power as there is real power.
+This is a highly simplified explanation though, and you may or may not realise the full benefit depending on a great many factors.
 For this to make sense, we need to back track a little.

 Imagine a sine wave signal of 100Hz at an amplitude of 28V RMS.
 For an 8 ohm load, this equates to about 100W (98 actually).
 The same amplitude at 1000Hz will be exactly the same power.
 Now add the two signals together, in the same way that signals add together in music.
 We are interested only in the peak amplitude, the RMS value indicates that the power is only 3dB higher, but it is only when an oscilloscope is used that the true picture emerges.